The 3 best bowls for flat-faced dogs

 Brachycephalic dogs, commonly noted as dogs with “flat faces”, are prone to breathing and throat issues.
 This can make many activities, including eating, a tough or even dangerous task.

-Brachycephalic breeds include (but are not limited to): Bulldogs, Pugs, Shih Tzus, Pekingese and Boston Terriers.
+Brachycephalic breeds include (but are not limited to): Bulldogs, French Bulldogs, Pugs, Shih Tzus, Pekingese and Boston Terriers.

 In the fervor to guzzle down his dinner, flat-faced dogs like Rowdy have an increased likelihood of choking and numerous other problems.
 But there are ways to lessen the odds of this happening to your beloved, scrunchy-faced pup.